AlmaCookBook/AlmaCookBook.github.io/docs/recipes/alphafold3.md

 All material has been adapted from the [AlaphaFold3 GitHub repository](https://github.com/google-deepmind/alphafold3).

-### Connect to Alma and get an interactive parition
+### Connect to Alma and get an interactive partition

 ```bash
 ssh username@alma.icr.ac.uk